 - makes the algorithms interchangeable within that family.”

-We will have a clearer understanding of strategy pattern when we will use it to solve our problem.
+We will have a clearer understanding of strategy patterns when we will use them to solve our problem.

 - A family of algorithms can be defined as a class hierarchy and can be used interchangeably to alter application behavior without changing its architecture.

 - By encapsulating the algorithm separately, new algorithms complying with the same interface can be easily introduced.